 Once the IIA approves your application into the CIA program, you will have 4 years to meet all the certification requirements, including passing the CIA exam.
 If you don’t pass all 3 parts of the exam within this time, you’ll forfeit your fees and your passed parts.

 Thankfully, you can take the CIA exam whenever your local Pearson VUE testing center is open.
-There are no testing windows or blackout dates for CIA exam availability.
+No testing windows or blackout dates limit CIA exam availability.

 The CIA exam is passable, but that doesn’t mean it’s easy.
 A few distinct factors indicate how hard the CIA exam is.